I don't want you to just lose weight.

 What are hydrogenated oils?

-Hydrogenated oils - commonly marketed as hydrogenated or partially hydrogenated corn, soy, and cottonseed oils - are derived from polyunsaturated fatty acids (PUFAs).
+Hydrogenated oils - commonly marketed as hydrogenated or partially hydrogenated corn, soy, canola, vegetable, and cottonseed oils - are derived from polyunsaturated fatty acids (PUFAs).
 PUFAs are great for you - both Omega-3s and Omega-6s are PUFAs.
 Unfortunately, polyunsaturated fatty acids don't have a very long shelf life.
 That's why food manufacturers, looking to maximize their profits, turn to hydrogenation, a process that converts polyunsaturated fatty acids into saturated fats that will last longer on grocery store shelves.

-Unfortunately, the process of hydrogenation can also create trans fat, a type of fat with absolutely no nutritional value that can cause serious damage to your body.
+The process of hydrogenation can also create trans fat, a type of fat with absolutely no nutritional value that can cause serious damage to your body.
 Trans fats have been linked to heart disease, increased LDL cholesterol, and weight gain.

 Even if your hydrogenated oil is trans-fat free (and sometimes labels aren't entirely truthful), cooking with hydrogenated oil can be dangerous.
 As I've mentioned before, all oils have different cooking temperatures.
 In fact, one of the reasons I'm such a fan of coconut oil is its high heating temperature.
 If a hydrogenated oil is heated beyond its appropriate temperature, its chemical composition breaks down, creating free radicals that wreak havoc on your body and cause any number of ailments, including cancer.